Arushi55/cs4100-crowd-navigation/README.md

 These are the ones the team will probably tweak most often:

-- `--algo`
-  - `ppo` is the default and the recommended option now
-  - `dqn` still works, but is generally weaker on the current dynamic crowd setup
 - `--scenario`
   - choose the map to train on
 - `--pedestrians`